Best carbon-plate running shoes in 2025

 This increase in cushioning should increase the shock-absorbing aspects of the shoe, which in turn should lower the chance of muscular damage, especially handy for long-distance triathletes facing the demands of a half or full marathon after the swim and bike legs, and also anyone wanting to train day after day.

-What technology is used in them?
+What technology is used in carbon running shoes?

 Whereas a decade ago racing shoes were once stripped-back flats with minimal midsoles, now oversized (or maximal) footwear reigns supreme.